 Graph Framelet.
-As the main target for this paper to explore is pL-UFG defined in (Shao et al., 2023) in which p-Laplacian based implicit layer is combined with so-called graph framelet or framelets in short.
+As the main target for this paper to explore is pL-UFG defined in (Shao et al., 2022) in which p-Laplacian based implicit layer is combined with so-called graph framelet or framelets in short.
 Framelets are a type of wavelet frames arising from signal processing which can be extended for analysing graph signals.
+The first wavelet frame with a lifting scheme for graph analysis was presented in (Sweldens, 1998).
+As computational power increased, Hammond et al. (2011) proposed a framework for wavelet transformation on graphs using Chebyshev polynomials for approximations.
+Later, Dong (2017) developed tight framelets on graphs by approximating smooth functions with filtered Chebyshev polynomials.

-Dong (2017) developed tight framelets on graphs by approximating smooth functions with filtered Chebyshev polynomials.
-Graph framelets decomposes graph signals and re-aggregating them effectively, as shown in the study on graph noise reduction by Zhou et al. (2021) Recently, Yang et al. (2022) suggested a simple method for building more versatile and stable framelet families, known as Quasi-Framelets.
+Framelets have been applied to graph learning tasks with outstanding results, as demonstrated in (Zheng et al., 2021).
+They are capable of decomposing graph signals and re-aggregating them effectively, as shown in the study on graph noise reduction by Zhou et al. (2021) Combining framelets with singular value decomposition (SVD) has also made them applicable to directed graphs (Zou et al., 2022).
+Recently, Yang et al. (2022) suggested a simple method for building more versatile and stable framelet families, known as Quasi-Framelets.
 In this study, we will introduce graph framelets using the same architecture described in (Yang et al., 2022).
 To begin, we define the filtering functions for Quasi-framelets.